zhengbi-yong/THUDA2024GP/ros_module/readme.md

 - Connect the Micro USB cable to the hand (Do not use too many USB extensions)
 - Find the USB port using [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
 - `roslaunch example.launch`
 - This is an example Launch script for just LEAP Hand.
-The Hand should come to life.
-You can query the services to receive data and publish to command the hand.
+The hand should have made topics you can publish to and services.
+You publish to command the hand and query the services to receive data.
 Please see ros_example.py for example code that uses this module and leaphand_node.py, the actual ros module, for further details.
 It should be easy to read.  :)